armandocv/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 >__NOTE:__ See the [Quick onboard to Amazon SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html) section of the __Amazon SageMaker Developer Guide__ for more information on how to configure an __Amazon SageMaker Domain__ in your AWS account.

 - Bedrock Model Access
-    - Anthropic Claude
+    - Anthropic Claude 3.5 Haiku
     - Amazon Titan Embeddings G1 - Text

->__NOTE:__ AWS accounts do not have access to models by default, see the [Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) section of the __Amazon Bedrock User Guide__ to request access to the `Claude v2`, and `Titan Embeddings` foundation models.
+>__NOTE:__ Bedrock foundation models are now automatically enabled when first invoked.
+For Anthropic Claude models, some first-time users may need to submit use case details before accessing the model.
+See the [Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) section of the __Amazon Bedrock User Guide__ for more information.

 ### aws cdk bootstrap